 Simple shapes and decorating technique - While these are made in the shape of Christmas trees (the printable template is included below), you can cut these into any shape you'd like and use the same decorating technique.
 Special tools aren't needed, and even kids can do this decoration!

-This cookie recipe comes from a near and dear family friend, Lisa Vasco, who is an OG cookie decorator.
+This cookie recipe is adapted from a near and dear family friend, Lisa Vasco, who is an OG cookie decorator.
 She was making and decorating cookies with royal icing before it was cool!
 Thanks so much for letting me share this, Lisa.

 For more holiday cookie recipes, try: